interactionresearchstudio/NaturewatchCameraServer/README.md

 Be sure to replace `localhost.local` with whatever hostname the Pi has.

+## Compiling CSS for the web interface
+CSS for the web interface is written in Less.css.
+Therefore, a Less compiler must be used.
+You can use the [node compiler](http://lesscss.org/usage/) detailed on the Less website, or a standalone app such as [Koala](http://koala-app.com/).

+JS is not currently being compiled / minified.

 ## Reporting bugs

 Please provide as much information as possible.
 If you'd like to open an issue about a